CodeNow/dock-init/README.md

 ## Introduction
 The `dock-init` repository lives on docks and contains the required scripts and keys needed fully provision and start a dock in a production environment.
-The project is primarily create new EC2 AMIs that are used by [shiva](https://github.com/CodeNow/shiva) during dock provisioning.
+The project's primarily used to create new EC2 AMIs that are referenced by [shiva](https://github.com/CodeNow/shiva) during dock provisioning.

 This document will cover the basics of what the initialization scripts do, and